- PhD, MIT Media Lab 2018

 My vision: building technologies that integrate with the brain.

 My lab works on designing and engineering new AR/VR, hardware and AI technologies that can augment our physiological and perceptual capabilities.
-The techologies we design fall into two main categories: 1) devices that transform internal body signals into conscious perception, and 2) systems that transform external signals into augmented perception.
-Our goal is to create future "artifact-organism systems" that extend the body and the mind.
-Inspired by the 1960 vision of a Cyborg proposed by Manfred and Kline, we build devices and systems that augment human capabilities automatically and unconsciously, leaving us free, as Manfred and Kline wrote - to explore, to create, to think, and to feel.
+The technologies we design fall into two main categories: 1) systems that transform internal body signals into conscious perception, and 2) systems that transform external world signals into augmented perception.
+Inspired by the 1960 vision of a Cyborg proposed by Manfred and Kline, our goal is to create future "artifact-organism systems" that extend the body and the mind.
+These systems will augment human capabilities automatically and unconsciously, leaving us free, as Manfred and Kline wrote - to explore, to create, to think, and to feel.